Electronic Commerce In Carriage Of Goods

-SECTION 25.
-Actions Related to Contracts of Carriage of Goods. – Without derogating from the provisions of Part Two of this Act, this Chapter applies to any action in connection with, or in pursuance of, a contract of carriage of goods, including but not limited to:
+SECTION 35.
+Actions Related to Contracts of Carriage of Goods. – Without derogating from the provisions of Part Two of the Act, this Part of the Rules applies to any action in connection with, or in pursuance of, a contract of carriage of goods, including but not limited to:

 (a) (i) furnishing the marks, number, quantity or weight of goods;